AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/edge-delivery/introduction-to-edge-delivery-services.md

 >[!TIP]
 >
->For details about Edge Delivery Services and how it can be used with AEM, see [Edge Delivery Services overview](/help/edge/overview.md).
+>For details about Edge Delivery Services and how it can be used with AEM, see the [Edge Delivery Services overview](/help/edge/overview.md).

 ## About Edge Delivery Services in Cloud Manager {#edge-in-cloud-manager}